Flixotide 50 micrograms Evohaler

 Any child who requires prophylactic medication, including patients not controlled on currently available prophylactic medication.
 It should be noted that only the 50 microgram device is suitable for the administration of this dose.

 Patients should be made aware of the prophylactic nature of therapy with inhaled fluticasone propionate and that it should be taken regularly even when they are asymptomatic.

 If patients find that relief with short-acting bronchodilator treatment becomes less effective or they need more inhalations than usual, medical attention must be sought.

-Due to the risk of systemic effects, doses above 500 micrograms twice daily should be prescribed only for adult patients with severe asthma where additional clinical benefit is expected, demonstrated by either an improvement in pulmonary function and/or symptom control, or by a reduction in oral corticosteroid therapy (see 4.4 Special Warnings and Precautions for Use and 4.8 Undesirable Effects).
+Due to the risk of systemic effects, doses above 500 micrograms twice daily should be prescribed only for adult patients with severe asthma where additional clinical benefit is expected, demonstrated by either an improvement in pulmonary function and/or symptom control, or by a reduction in oral corticosteroid therapy (see sections 4.4 and 4.8).

 Patients should be given a starting dose of inhaled fluticasone propionate which is appropriate to the severity of their disease.

 The dose may be increased until control is achieved or reduced to the minimum effective dose, according to the individual response.

 Typical Adult Starting Doses:

 For patients with mild asthma, a typical starting dose is 100 micrograms twice daily.
 In moderate and more severe asthma, starting doses may need to be 250 to 500 micrograms twice daily.
 Where additional clinical benefit is expected, doses of up to 1000 micrograms twice daily may be used.
 Initiation of such doses should be prescribed only by a specialist in the management of asthma (such as a consultant physician or general practitioner with appropriate experience).